kign/c4wa/etc/doc/language.md

     (for example, `c4wa` doesn't require you to define or declare functions before they are called, as long as they are defined later in the code).
-  * While `c4wa` is designed to properly report most common syntax error in a way which is broadly consistent with standard C compiler, there is no guarantee it won't successfully compile some obviously invalid C code.
-    Most of the testing done on `c4wa`, for obvious reasons, is done on the code which is already known to pass throw a C compiler.
+  * While `c4wa` is designed to properly report most common syntax error in a way which is broadly consistent with standard C compiler, it might either fail with an exception or on some rare occasions even compile successfully invalid C source.
+Most of the testing, for obvious practical reasons, is done on the code which is already known to pass throw a C compiler.
   * There is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` compilation unchanged.
 However, for a typical C code, which doesn't rely on external functions or libraries (excluding `malloc` and everything you can easily implement or import from your runtime),